djcooke/compendium/tips.md

 <div class="surfacePane" markdown="1">

-There is a much higher danger from traps in these big rooms, both because there are no inner walls that you can hug, and because of possible fake exits.
+There is a much higher danger from traps in these big rooms, both because there are no safe places to walk (no inner walls, and the outer walls can have traps), and because of possible fake exits.
-Hugging the outer wall is safe from traps, but you'll likely need to venture in to collect chests and get to the exit.
 The best thing to do is remove all traps, including fake exits, with a Pomander of Safety.

 Alternately, Pomander of Sight will reveal any floor traps, but won't help with fake exits.
-Pomander of Concealing will allow you to test the exits - if you run into an exit don't see the normal transference effect, it is a trap.
+Pomander of Concealing will allow you to test the exits - if you run into an exit and don't see the normal transference effect, it is a trap.
 If you are concealed, the trap will not be sprung.

 [Back to top](#top)
 </div>